groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/creating-an-index/search-index-events.md

 ## OperationProgressChanged event

-The [OperationProgressChanged](https://reference.groupdocs.com/net/search/groupdocs.search.events/eventhub/events/operationprogresschanged) event occurs when the progress of an index operation changes.
+The [OperationProgressChanged](https://reference.groupdocs.com/net/search/groupdocs.search.events/eventhub/events/operationprogresschanged) event occurs when the progress of an indexing or updating operation changes.
 The example below demonstrates how to track the progress of an index operation.

 **C#**